alban-gerome/kermit/README.md

 Introduction:
 -------------

 If you have some experience with web analytics implementation there will be 2 types of tracking requirements.
 First you will need to track page views, second you will need to track interactions with page elements.
 Kermit is a group of Javascript functions that will help you with the 2nd type of tracking requirements, i.e. page element interactions.
-In fact once Kermit is on every web page of your site you no longer need an analytics expert to tag perhaps 80% of your interactions and fewer headaches for your developers.
+Many websites do not track page element interactions but typically a tagging plan would contain more requirements for interactions than page views.
+Once Kermit is on every web page of your site you no longer need an analytics implementation expert to tag perhaps 80% of your tracking requirements.
+Imagine how fewer headaches your developers will get and how much more your web analytics implementation expert could do with that free time.

-Whenever a visitor interacts with a page element a multitude of Javascript events will fire.
 So what do I mean by _page element interactions_ exactly?
 I mean clicks on buttons, drop-down selections, text field entries.
+Whenever a visitor interacts with a page element a multitude of Javascript events will fire.
 3 Javascript events are of particular interest but only one Javascript event will be relevant.
 We will have 3 categories of page elements based on the following Javascript events

 * click
 * change